 Can you believe Easter is almost here?
 Even with the amount of candy and Easter baskets in the grocery store, I'm not sure how the holiday sneaked up on me.
-Either way, I still have a couple of days to get into something I look forward too every year-decorating Easter eggs.
-While in the past I have spend mornings dying hard boiled eggs in that alka-seltzer type dye, this year I am doing something totally different.
-Au naturel is the name of the game.
+Either way, I still have a couple of days to get into something I look forward to every year-decorating Easter eggs.
+While in the past I have spend mornings dying hard-boiled eggs in that alka-seltzer type dye, this year I am doing something totally different.
+Au naturel is the name of the dyeing game.
+That's right, this food coloring is fun for the whole family.

 Making your own natural Easter egg dyes are actually easier than it seems.
 In fact, most items that you can use to dye are actually table scraps making this dying method super cheap.
 There's also something quite homey about naturally dyed eggs and all of the different colors of the eggshells.